-Interested students are advised to begin their program in the Winter Term of their first year or sophomore year by taking a /4 credit Environmental Science Seminar (Env 201).
+Interested students are advised to begin their program in the Winter Term of their first year or sophomore year by taking a 1⁄4 credit Environmental Science Seminar (Env 201).
 This seminar will introduce students to the field of Environmental Science and opportunities at Hanover College.
 A one credit foundation course, Env 265 (Global Environmental Change) is also required.
-The Environmental Science Program asks that students acquire a strong foundation in a natural science discipline; therefore Environmental Science students must choose a focal science: Biology, Geology, Geochemistry, or Geophysics and, in consultation with their Environmental Science through their major courses, LADR choices, and electives.
-They will take Env 401 in Winter Term of their senior year and present the results of their environmental research or internship experience (Env 471 or Env 457).
+The Environmental Science Program asks that students acquire a strong foundation in a natural science discipline; therefore Environmental Science students must choose a focal science: Biology, Geology, Geochemistry, or Geophysics and, in consultation with their Environmental Science advisor, plan a curriculum that supports their interest in Environmental Science through their major courses, LADR choices, and electives.
+They will take 401 in Winter Term of their senior year and present the results of an environmental research or an internship experience (Env 408-409, 457, or 471).